eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 !!! caution
       When using modified permissions, it may be necessary to use the option **--ignore-route-errors** as vehicles which are inserted while the closing is active may raise a route error otherwise.
 Furthermore, permissions may cause emergency braking.
 This can be mitigated by placing [VariableSpeedSigns](../Simulation/Variable_Speed_Signs.md) ahead of the closing and slowing down traffic briefly before the closing.

+!!! caution
+    When using modified permissions together with option/param **device.rerouting.mode=8**, there should be at most one rerouter definition at any one time in the simulation that contains all closings.
+Otherwise vehicles may loop endlessly between two closed edges (because all closings other than the current rerouter are ignored).

 ## Closing a Lane

 A "closingLaneReroute" forces the rerouter to close the lane <LANE_ID\>